Data protection law in transition: A conversation with expert Katharina Raabe-Stuppnig

 Change in awareness in Europe since 2018

 Since the GDPR came into force, awareness in Europe has changed noticeably.
 Companies today are much more sensitive when it comes to handling personal data.
-The media attention around data protection rulings and high-profile cases has played a central role in this.
+The media attention surrounding data protection judgments and prominent cases has played a central role in this.

-“We have created a gold standard in data protection in Europe,” Raabe-Stuppnig sums up.
-“And it is gratifying to see how many companies are actively striving not only to meet this standard, but to use it as a competitive advantage.”
+“We have created a gold standard for data protection in Europe,” summarizes Raabe-Stuppnig.
+“And it is pleasing to see how many companies are actively striving not only to meet this standard, but to use it as a competitive advantage.”

 What makes data transfer to the USA so sensitive – and what is the legal situation in the EU today?

-The data protection debate between the EU and the USA is complex – and above all highly dynamic from a legal point of view.
-In contrast to countries such as Switzerland, for which a so-called adequacy decision of the EU Commission has been issued, the situation with the USA was and is much more complicated.
-Such a decision states that personal data may be transferred to a third country because there is a level of data protection comparable to that of the EU.
-In countries such as China or Russia – and for a long time also in the USA – such a decision was missing.
+The data protection debate between the EU and the USA is complex – and, above all, highly dynamic from a legal perspective.
+In contrast to countries such as Switzerland, for which the EU Commission has issued a so-called adequacy decision, the situation in the USA was and is much more complicated.
+Such a decision states that personal data may be transferred to a third country because the level of data protection there is comparable to that in the EU.
+In countries such as China or Russia – and for a long time in the USA too – there was no such resolution.

 Data processing in the USA – a legal balancing act

-For example, as soon as companies work with data processing service providers in the USA, they must take additional protective measures to maintain the level of data protection required by the GDPR.
-This means more effort, more obligation to check – and more risk.
+For example, as soon as companies work with service providers for data processing in the USA, they must take additional protective measures to maintain the level of data protection required by the GDPR.
+This means more work, more mandatory inspections – and more risk.

-A practical example: Even if you choose a server location within the EU for US cloud providers, the problem persists – for example, if the European subsidiary is subordinate to a US parent company.
-In an emergency, US authorities such as the NSA could demand access to the data – including via an internal chain of command.
-A server location in the EU reduces the risk, but does not eliminate it completely.
+A practical example: Even if you choose a server location within the EU for US cloud providers, the problem still exists – for example, if the European subsidiary is under the control of a US parent company.
+In an emergency, US authorities such as the NSA could demand access to the data – even via an internal chain of command.
+A server location in the EU reduces the risk, but does not completely eliminate it.

 From Safe Harbor to the Data Privacy Framework: A Review